millerms/CranburyChiropractic/_pages/services/diversified-technique.md

 - After an injury **once it’s safe** to do so, to help restore normal motion {: .reveal .reveal--up }

+### About our adjusting style
+We often choose Diversified adjustments when precise, joint-specific motion is the key goal.
+Diversified is a widely used, hands-on technique—not one-size-fits-all.
+Under the hood, joints are rich in mechanoreceptors that signal your brain about position and motion; restoring clear input often improves coordination and comfort.
+{: .reveal .reveal--up }

 ### When we choose something else
 - You prefer to avoid thrust adjustments—totally fine
 - There’s a medical reason to avoid them